isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Complementary requirements on one requirement is sometimes (wrongly) considered manageable.
+Complementary requirements on one requirement are sometimes (wrongly) considered manageable.
 However, for two or more requirements the number of definitions needs can go up exponentially (2,4,8,16,...):

     C1<T> && C2<T>